-Student Engagement, Evaluation and Research (STEER) supports the needs of our learning community, as identified through the generation, evaluation and analysis of student and sector information.
-This includes evaluations and surveys, as well as student engagement activity at all levels of our formal and informal structures.
-Our aim is to inform and develop practice within the University and across the sector, to improve the student experience.
+Student Engagement, Evaluation and Research (STEER) supports the delivery of our university strategy, Transforming Lives, and the needs of our learning community.
+We do this through the generation and use of evidence-based research to identify and inform the development and evaluation of effective practices that enhance our students' engagement and their experience.
+This includes the collection and analysis of student and sector information, evaluations and surveys, as well as direct student engagement activity at all levels of our formal and informal structures.

 What we offer

-We have experience of running workshops in house and across the sector on various HE issues including teaching excellence and flexible learning.
+We have experience of running workshops in house and across the sector on various HE issues including teaching excellence, flexible learning, and differential student outcomes.

 We champion the use of Appreciative Inquiry approaches informed by a robust evidence base to foster supportive problem solving.

-For further information on the workshops and enhancement events, please see our the events page on our blog.
+For further information on the workshops and enhancement events, please see our blog events page.

 We develop and evaluate the work of student representatives, leaders and researchers, and the mechanisms for recognising and rewarding student engagement in the development of themselves and others.

 We both model and support development of an ethos based on students as co-creators and play a central role in training and supporting students as change agents.

 For more information on student engagement activity please see our blog pages or contact Dr Jill LeBihan.

 We collaborate with national bodies such as the HEA, QAA, TSEP, RAISE, REACT and the Change Agents Network amongst others, to develop communities of practice and inform approaches to teaching and learning.